-- I subscribe to research resources through Litman Gregory and Briefing.com.
+- We subscribe to research resources through Litman Gregory AdvisorIntelligence.

 We have learned over the years that when selecting funds for our clients, we don’t base our decisions on this year’s performance alone or on the latest headlines or on the fanciest marketing glitz by fund companies.
 We seek to evaluate each fund according to how it will work within an entire portfolio to accomplish what is best for our clients – to enhance reward and reduce risk.

-In summary, I trust that this helps you to better understand our commitment to bringing value to the process of selecting funds for your retirement assets.
+In summary, we trust that this helps you to better understand our commitment to bringing value to the process of selecting funds for your retirement assets.
 We would be glad to arrange a meeting with you to meet our whole team and discuss these things together in person.

 Committed to your successful retirement,